 But how do you prioritize?
-How do you know which island is the best fit for you?
+And how do you know which island is the best fit for you?

 In this series, we help you make a choice by comparing different islands.
 Not to decide which is “better” overall; but rather, to help you decide which is most-suited to your particular interests.
 Each island has its own strengths, and prioritizing what you deem important will help you decide between them.